paylogic/developer.paylogic.com/content/articles/trello.rst

 but another (and the thing that we will actually talk about here) is `Trello`_.

-In this article you will see how we at Paylogic use Trello, combined with custom tooling through the power of API's, to make our development process just a bit better.
+In this article you will see how we at Paylogic use Trello, combined with custom tooling through the power of API's, to improve our development process.

 In the beginning
 ================

-The earth was flat, and Paylogic only used `FogBugz`_.
+The world was flat, and Paylogic only used `FogBugz`_.
 If you're not familiar with FogBugz, it's a bug tracking tool created by `Fog Creek`_ that is fairly easily extensible with `plugins`_.
 Back then, everyone got assigned a case at the start of the sprint, and you worked on your case until it was finished.
 When